Coupon Statistics Everyone Should Know About

 (Business Wire)

 In 2019, Valassis published its annual 2K19 Coupon Intelligence Report, “Empowered Shoppers, Evolving Expectations.”
 The report contained responses from 1,000 US consumers who were asked to share their shopping behaviors.
-Based on these statistics on coupon usage, coupons influenced 86% of respondents to try new products.
+Based on these statistics, coupons influenced 86% of respondents to try new products.

 Eighty-nine percent of respondents said using coupons saved them a lot of money, and 85% of them confirmed they were willing to go to multiple shops looking for the best price.